cfclrk/setenv-file/README.md

 shell-isms will not work.
 However, the env file may:

 -   Use existing environment variables
--   Define and environment variable and use it in successive lines
+-   Define an environment variable and use it in successive lines
--   Tildes are expanded if they are the first character of the value
+-   A `~` is expanded if it is the first character in the value

 # Development